 It also strikes me that Jesus heals him immediately anyway.
 Jesus knows what is best for this man and, it seems safe to assume, knows the deepest longings of this man beyond his loss of hope and his inability.
 Jesus knows this man desires to walk again so He makes it happen.
 Honestly, Jesus has the power to make it happen regardless of the paralyzed man’s perspective.
 He can heal when He chooses and in this case, He chooses and this man is the beneficiary.

 Jesus knows us at the deepest level.
 He alone knows what is best for us even beyond what we think we know about ourselves.
 I cannot articulate the full ramifications of this fact because truly I cannot even fathom such.
-I simply take great peace in knowing that He knows me and my needs at a level beyond what I even know and that He loves me anyway and heals in me what He knows is best.
+I simply take great peace in understanding that He knows me and my needs at a level beyond even what I realize and that He loves me anyway and heals in me what He knows is best.
 It produces in me a deep, fearful respect for who Jesus is and gratitude for His great love and grace.

 Heal me Lord Jesus as You see fit.
 Grant me the faith and endurance to walk with You always.